-The company's Board as a whole shall have the appropriate collective expertise, experience and background in the company's business operations, to enable identification and understanding of the risks such operations entail.
-The objective is to have a Board comprised of members with complementary experience and expertise and of varying ages, genders, geographic origins, and educational and professional backgrounds that, taken together, is conducive to independent and critical reflection.
-The company's Board has adopted a Diversity Policy applicable to the Board.
+The Company's Board as a whole shall have the appropriate collective expertise, experience and background in the Company's business operations to enable identification and understanding of the risks such operations entail.
+The objective is to have a Board composed of members with complementary experience and expertise and of varying ages, genders, geographic origins, and educational and professional backgrounds that, taken together, contribute to independent and critical reflection.
+The Company's Board has adopted a Diversity Policy applicable to the Board.
 To achieve a diverse Board, in preparing its proposal to the AGM, the Nomination Committee takes into consideration item 4.1 of the Swedish Corporate Governance Code, the Board's Diversity Policy and the European Banking Authority's guidelines on eligibility assessments for Board members.
-The company continuously evaluates the composition of the Board and believes that its composition was satisfactory in 2018.
+The Company continuously evaluates the composition of the Board and believes that its composition was satisfactory in 2019.